 After losing their long-time practice space to a catastrophic fire in the spring of 2012 and, just a few weeks later, losing two musical compatriots in the Cafe Racer shootings, The Bad Things spent the rest of the year recouping their losses and playing benefit gigs.
 The following two years would see the band going through a series of lost friends and family, including the band’s biggest fan Daniel Adam Driskill.
 Their epic show-closer “Death of the Inferno” began to take on a whole new meaning as it became the send-off song for their lost friends and family.
 It’s now rare for the song to be played live in Seattle without seeing someone in the audience wiping away tears.

 Through it all, the band was working on their most recent release After the Inferno, released in September of 2014.
-While tragedy certainly informs the record, Bad Things fans can expect the new album to be the most uplifting of all their releases.
-The dark humor remains, the focus on the seedier sides of life is still present, but it’s all packaged within a bright, inspirational record that shows the band moving beyond their “dark cabaret” roots and into a more mature, Americana-inspired sound.
+While tragedy certainly informs the record, it’s also the most uplifting of all their releases.
+The dark humor remains, the focus on the seedier sides of life is still present, but all contained within a bright, inspirational record that shows the band moving beyond their “dark cabaret” roots and into a more mature, Americana-inspired sound.
 A sound that could only be produced by the eclectic collection of talent that is The Bad Things.

-The title After the Inferno suggests a rebirth and certainly The Bad Things of 2014 are a much different band than The Bad Things of 2008.
+The title After the Inferno suggests a rebirth and certainly The Bad Things of today are a much different band than the scrappy outfit that stumbled through ramshackle street sets over fifteen years ago.
 Their past has been wiped clean by fire, they are emotionally raw and hardened by loss and tragedy.
 Yet, they’ve matured musically and remain cautiously optimistic, looking to the future, armed with their arsenal of gallows humor.
 The Bad Things forge forward into their next decade as a band that will never be easily stereotyped or classified.
 Raise your glasses and consider yourself warned!

 Jimmy “The Pickpocket” Berg – Accordion, vocals, keyboards